bbbradsmith/hatariB/README.md

   * If the on-screen keyboard confirm/cancel buttons aren't mapped to dedicated keys, you might end up suddenly holding the underlying button when the keyboard closes.
   * The Floppy Disk List pause screen won't display unicode filenames correctly.
   * You can use Load New Disk or M3U playlists to load the same floppy multiple times, or multiple floppies with the same name.
 This mostly works okay, but a savestate restore might be unable to identify which of them was actually inserted.
+* MacOS:
+  * This platform is a bit harder to set up, and currently requires a few extra steps.
+    * After downloading the core, right click on `cores/hatarib.dylib` and open it, you will have to allow it to have permission to run.
+    * Download `libSDL2.dylib` [here](https://github.com/OutOfOrder/SDL2-Binaries/tree/master/osx), rename it to `libSDL2-2.0.0.dylib` and then copy it to `/usr/local/opt/sdl2/lib/`?
+Again, right click on it and open it to allow permissions.
+    * Once this is done it seems to open correctly in RetroArch.
+I think a longer term solution will require getting rid of the SDL2 dynamic linking requirement, w

 Possible Future Tasks:
 * Investigate Libretro MIDI interface.
 I wonder if I could play MIDI Maze against my real ST?